ZackTheAwkward/JPACRUDProject/README.md

 ## Lessons Learned
 This project helped solidify my understanding of how to create a single table database using MySQL workbench.
 I am eager to learn how to create multiple tables with parent/child relationships next.
 This project also helped me better understand java servlet pages and how to implement them with mapping requests and redirect attributes.

+After completing the main object for this project, I really focused on learning a lot more about how to use bootstrap to implement a better user interface.
+A lot of my learning came from looking at example code and different methods for using bootstrap and CSS styling sheets.
+I'm most proud of my Google Web API implementation, by taking in a latitude and longitude data type, I was able to plug in those variables into the javascript code so each brewery showed it's correct location on the map.